wp-plugins/dashboard-feed-widget/readme.txt

 Done!

-On the Settings page you can change the widget title, the feed URL and the number of feed items.
+On the Settings page you can change the widget title, the feed URL, the number of feed items and the background color of the widget.
 You will also see a checkbox that resets the settings back to the default settings when deactivating and then reactivating the plugin again.

 After saving the settings, you can see the results in the main WordPress Dashboard.